-- C.1.1.1 Based on the 2021 Census, the permanent population of the Municipality was 862.
-There are 928 private dwellings and 432 of those dwellings are occupied permanently throughout the year.
-The Municipality consists of resource based recreational properties for a number of seasonal residents and tourists.
-Youth camps, Provincial Parks, tourist lodges, canoeists, and extended cottage use greatly increase the seasonal population. - C.1.1.2 Clear population and housing targets are difficult to establish in the Municipality of Temagami.
-The difficulty is the result of a small population base, an economy that is dependent on the more fluid components of the Provincial economy such as tourism and resource development, and the fact that some of the population growth may be related to the conversion of residences from seasonal to year-round. - C.1.1.3 The Municipality recognizes the importance of sustaining a stable population in order to maintain both the hard and soft services that the Municipality relies on, including local schools and businesses.
+- C.1.1.1 The permanentBased on the 2021 Census, the population as of 2016 the Municipality was 1,412 (requires more review) persons and there were a total of 806862.
+There are 928 private dwellings with 375 being occupied by usual residents.
+As a result, there are another 431 and 432 of those dwellings that are used seasonally.occupied permanently throughout a year.
+The Municipality also provides recreational properties for a number of seasonal residents and tourists.
+Youth camps, Provincial Parks, tourist lodges, canoeists, and extended cottage use greatly increase the seasonal population.
+Due to seasonal residents and tourists, it is estimated that the peak summer population in the Municipality reaches about 9,000. - C.1.1.2 Clear population and housing targets are difficult to establish in the Municipality of Temagami.
+The difficulty is the result of a small population base, an economy that is dependent on the more fluid components of the provincial economy such as tourism and resource development, and the fact that some of the population growth may be related to the conversion of residences from seasonal to year-round. - C.1.1.3 The Municipality recognizes the importance of sustaining a stable population in order to maintain both the hard and soft services that the Municipality relies on, including local schools and businesses.
 The Municipality further recognizes that it needs to attract and maintain younger families, and that a diversified economy and family supportive social and recreational services are important to achieve that goal.